GenomicsStandardsConsortium/gensc.github.io/pages/meetings/current.md

 24th Genomic Standards Consortium Meeting is currently in planning.
 Details are not yet available.

-The conference website is still under construction but will be available [here](https://genomicsstandardsconsortium.github.io/GSC24-Tucson/) in due course.
+The conference website is available [here](https://genomicsstandardsconsortium.github.io/GSC24-Tucson/) in due course.

 ![](/GSC24/GSC24-Tuscon-Flier.png)